Liquid calories are fluids consumed as part of your daily diet that often go unnoticed and...

 - Cardiovascular – Aerobic exercise helps to maintain and improve good cardiovascular health, and water aerobics falls into this category.
 It helps to strengthen your heart and therefore reduces your chance of developing coronary heart disease.

-- Weight Loss – Water aerobics classes in Chandler, Arizona are a great way to carry out a weight management plan.
+- Weight Loss – Water aerobics classes in Phoenix, Arizona are a great way to carry out a weight management plan.
 Since water aerobics puts little stress on the body, it’s often tolerated better by people who are obese than more jarring exercises, like running.

 - Muscular – As with any type of aerobic exercise, water aerobics increases both blood flow and oxygen to the muscles.
 Not only does water aerobics focus on large muscles, but it gives both your upper and lower body a workout.